bkis/sprudel/README.md

 - A MySql database

 # Installation
 This is fairly easy *if* you know how to create a new MySql-database and how to upload files to your webserver.
-If you don't, try to find out how these things are done beforehand - it's easy to find tutorials on this on the internet!
+If you don't, try to find out how these things are done beforehand - it's easy to find tutorials about this on the internet!
 - Create an empty MySql database on your server
 - Download Sprudel as .zip-archive from this repository
 - Extract the contents of the archive into a new directory (e.g. "sprudel")
-- Copy the 'config.php_template' and rename the copy to 'config.php'
+- Copy the `config.php_template` and rename the copy to `config.php`
-- Edit the config.php file and insert the database's credentials (read comments!)
+- Edit the `config.php` and insert the database's credentials (read comments!)
-- __If you want to use the optional admin interface__ (to view and delete any polls without owning the poll) you have to set this in the config.php, too!
+- **If you want to use the optional admin interface** (to view and delete any polls without owning the poll) you have to set this in the config.php, too!
 If you do so, please secure the 'admin'-directory, so it cannot be accessed without a password!
-If you run Sprudel on an Apache webserver, you CAN use the '\_template'-files in this directory and change them to you needs.
+If you run Sprudel on an Apache webserver, you may use the `_template`-files in this directory and change them to your needs.
 Please read about how to secure a directory on your web server before using the admin interface!
 - Upload the sprudel-directory to your server (root-directory or somewhere else)
-- Access the admin/install.php through your browser (e.g. domain.com/sprudel/admin/install.php)
+- Access the `admin/install.php` through your browser (e.g. `domain.com/sprudel/admin/install.php`)
 - If everything is fine, Sprudel will tell you so.
-- Delete the admin/install.php from your server
+- Delete the `admin/install.php` from your server
-- If you are using the admin interface, create .htaccess and .htpasswd file in admin/ to secure the access.
+- If you are using the admin interface and run an **Apache** web server, create `.htaccess` and `.htpasswd` file in `admin/` to secure the access.
+- If you use **Nginx**, [you can do the same](https://docs.nginx.com/nginx/admin-guide/security-controls/configuring-http-basic-authentication/).
 - Enjoy

 # Packaged Software/Media